AID POLICY / GOVERNANCE

 The government of Indonesia (GOI) released the Voluntary National Review (VNR) at the High-Level Political Forum on Sustainable Development in New York in July 2017.
 According to GOI, out of 241 Global Indicators of Sustainable Development Goals (SDGs), (1) the number of “National Indicators similar to global indicators” was 85, (2) the number of “Proxy indicators that could be developed” was 76, (3) the number of “Global indicators that still need to be developed” was 75, and (4) the number of “Global indicators irrelevant for Indonesia” was 5.
 Therefore, although GOI was able to respond to approximately 36% of all indicators at that time, it was necessary to set the remaining indicators (especially (2) and (3)).
 The Ministry of National Development Planning/National Development Planning Agency (“Bappenas”) has been developing the National Action Plan and Sub-National Action Plans for provincial governments, in accordance with the Presidential Decree of the Republic of Indonesia Number 59 Year 2017.
 The action plans are indispensable since they promote the implementation of SDGs of GOI by setting activities for achieving indicators.
 Introducing a Monitoring and Evaluation system is also an urgent issue for Bappenas to monitor and evaluate the implementation of SDGs by GOI appropriately.

 IDCJ has supported GOI initiatives on SDGs since 2017 through a study commissioned by JICA.
 Based on those backgrounds, JICA started this Technical Cooperation Project with Bappenas to strengthen the framework of the implementation of SDGs in Indonesia in terms of indicators, action plans, monitoring and evaluation, and mutual learning.
-The project works in the following four areas: 1) To set the definition of Indicators of SDGs; 2) To develop the National Action Plan and Sub-National Action Plans of target provinces; 3) To develop, implement and report the Monitoring and Evaluation of SDGs; and 4) To hold seminars on Mutual Learning on Implementation of SDGs.
+The project worked in the following four areas: 1) To set the definition of Indicators of SDGs; 2) To develop the National Action Plan and Sub-National Action Plans of target provinces; 3) To develop, implement and report the Monitoring and Evaluation of SDGs; and 4) To hold seminars on Mutual Learning on Implementation of SDGs.

 Support for Sub-National Action Plan Development and Monitoring and Evaluation at the Provincial Development Planning Agency (BAPPEDA) of Aceh Province